InfinityHub/FE2D_forEM/docs/source/index.rst

 Input files
 -----------

 There are a few input files required for running the forward solver.
+Examples of the templates in the following can be found in the `Git repository <https://github.com/InfinityHub/FE2D_DomainDecop>`_.

 ``FWD_input.dat``
 ^^^^^^^^^^^^^^^^^^^